HUMANIAM/portofolioBuilder/README.md

-# Full-Stack Portfolio with Admin Panel
+# Portfolio with Admin Panel

-A modern, full-stack portfolio website with admin panel for easy content management.
-Built with React, TypeScript, TailwindCSS, Node.js, Express, and MongoDB.
+Portfolio website with admin panel for easy content management.

 ## Features